How to Create a Staging Site for WordPress: 4 Methods Explained

 Method 2: Creating Staging Sites from Templates with InstaWP

-InstaWP allows users to create WordPress staging sites from templates, making it easy to replicate configurations and settings across multiple environments.
+InstaWP allows users to create staging sites in WordPress using templates, making it easy to replicate configurations and settings across multiple environments.
 These templates can be created by you or downloaded/purchased from the InstaWP Template store.

-Here’s how to create a staging site from a template using InstaWP:
+Here’s how to create a WordPress staging site from a template using InstaWP:

 P.S. – In the InstaWP dashboard, go to the “Templates” section from the top menu.
 Here, you can view existing templates or create a new one.